walterhiggins/WMPJS/book-outline.md

     /js refresh()

-The refresh() function is a ScriptCraft function which reloads all of the Javascript code.
-The server has a built-in */reload* command which will reload **all of the server plugins** but for our purposes we only need to reload ScriptCraft to reload our Javascript. /js refresh() is like reload but it only reloads ScriptCraft and Javascript code.
+The refresh() function is a ScriptCraft function which reloads all of the JavaScript code.
+The server has a built-in */reload* command which will reload **all of the server plugins** but for our purposes we only need to reload ScriptCraft to reload our JavaScript. /js refresh() is like reload but it only reloads ScriptCraft and JavaScript code.

-The refresh() function is important, you should execute it every time you change your Javascript code because changes to your code won't be activated in the game until you do so.
+The refresh() function is important, you should execute it every time you change your JavaScript code because changes to your code won't be activated in the game until you do so.

 Tip: While working on a Minecraft plugin, if the plugin isn't working as you expect, make sure you've run the /js refresh() function first.